 There are many paths to finding yourself.
-Recently, we asked several spiritual travel writers for their destination picks with the most spirit-renewing focus.
+We asked several spiritual travel writers for their picks for destinations with the most spirit-renewing focus.
 Here's what they had to say.

-spiritual-meccas_ss_005Mt.
-Shasta, CA: “Believed by many to be a spiritual power point, Mt.
-Shasta has the power to rejuvenate, revitalize, heal and inspire those who visit her.
-Standing at a spectacular 10,000 feet, her power, grace and beauty are especially palpable in summer, when the sun brings out the best in her.” -- Yogi Kanna 960 1280
+Mount Shasta, California"Believed by many to be a spiritual power point, Mount Shasta has the power to rejuvenate, revitalize, heal and inspire those who visit her.
+Standing at a spectacular 10,000 feet, she has power, grace and beauty that are especially palpable in summer, when the sun brings out the best in her." — Yogi Kanna 960 1280

-spiritual-meccas_ss_009Sedona, AZ: “I've never been to Sedona (it's on my list!) but it is regarded as a 'thin place' where the veil between spirit and flesh, life and death, is believed to be more permeable.
+Sedona"I've never been to Sedona (it's on my list!), but it is regarded as a 'thin place,' where the veil between spirit and flesh, life and death, is believed to be more permeable.
 There are 'energy vortexes' where visitors say they can feel spiritual energy more fully.
-Even people who don't buy into [that] idea ... are still impressed by the gorgeousness of the red rocks and the landscape.” -- Jana Riess, author, Flunking Sainthood 960 1280
+Even people who don't buy into that idea ... are still impressed by the gorgeousness of the red rocks and the landscape.” — Jana Riess, author of Flunking Sainthood 960 1280